SignPath/Website-old/src/features/features.md

 **No insecure or outdated methods**

 * Certificates created or requested by SignPath use SHA-256 hash digests and 2048 bit RSA keys
-* Signaturs always uses the SHA-256 hash algorithm for artifact digests.
+* Signatures always uses the SHA-256 hash algorithm for artifact digests.
 * Even for formats that still default to insecure SHA-1 signatures, SignPath always uses SHA-256 (including time stamps).

 **Reliable time stamp authority**